Mr. Dodd Takes the Air

-Mr. Dodd Takes the Air is a 1937 American musical comedy film.
+Mr. Dodd Takes the Air is a 1937 American musical comedy film directed by Alfred E. Green.
 Composer Harry Warren and lyricist Al Dubin were nominated at the 10th Academy Awards in the category of Best Song for "Remember Me".

 Plot summary

 A small town electrician becomes a hit singer in New York after being asked to sing for a local radio program.
 There he gets involved with a gold digger, a thief, an opera singer and a woman he falls in love with.
 After suffering from bronchitis, he sings in another voice to stay on the air, but then is called a fake.